 It doesn’t matter if you’re a blogger just starting to monetize your website or the digital marketing specialist at a large company.
-Search engine optimization (SEO) plays a crucial role in driving traffic to your website.
+Search engine optimization (SEO) plays a crucial role in driving website traffic to your website.

 You need an SEO strategy because without one, how will prospective clients find your website?
 We live in an age when we expect answers quickly and efficiently.
 So it should come as no surprise that over 90% of website traffic comes from the first page of a Google search results page.